GeekTrainer/learn-django/Module4/Module4_Unit5.md

   </div>
 {% endblock %}
 ```
 As you can see at the top of the template we have extended the **basic_layout.html** page.
 By extending this page we can keep the same formatting and modify it where needed.
-In this instance we want to add a new nav link in the **sidebar** block, and the page content within the **content** block.
-Since we did not want to override the default title from the **basic_layout** page the **title** block was not added.
+In this instance we want to add a new nav link in the `sidebar` block, and the page content within the `content` block.
+Since we did not want to override the default title from the **basic_layout** page the `title` block was not added.

 Next we need to add the second page to the website called **shelter_spotlight.html** which will also be stored in the **templates** folder.
-After creating the file input the below code.
+After creating the file input the below code under the comment `<!-- TODO - Create the shelter_spotlight.html template -->`.

 ```html
 <!-- TODO - Create the shelter_spotlight.html template -->